"Local news worth reading" — The New York Times

 It wasn’t even close.

-Rep. LaVon Bracy Davis of Ocoee won the four-way Special Senate District 15 Primary while Rashon Young won the primary in House District 40.
+Rep. LaVon Bracy Davis of Ocoee won the four-way Special Senate District 15 Democratic Primary while Rashon Young won the primary in House District 40.

 As expected for an off-year special election, turnout was very low.
 Only 10 percent of the 126,588 registered voters participated and there were 12,987 ballots cast.
 Of those, the majority of ballots — 5401 — were cast on Election Day.
 That was followed by mail-in ballots —3766 — and then early voting — 3607.